PA Dairymen's Association offers online contest

-YORK, Pa. — Pennsylvania has more than 6-thousand dairy farm families, with dairy contributing 12.6 million dollars in annual revenue for the state.
-Now, The P-A Dairymen's association is launching a new contest to spread joy during what has been a very challenging time.
+YORK, Pa. — Pennsylvania has more than 6,000 dairy farm families, with dairy contributing 12.6 million dollars in annual revenue for the state.
+Now, The PA Dairymen's association is launching a new contest to spread joy during what has been a very challenging time.

 The idea for the new campaign came about after the "Farm Show in June" was cancelled due to COVID-19.
 The PA Dairymen's Association says people have been continually asking where they'll be able to find their signature milkshakes.
 So, in addition to neighborhood and farm market events, the association is hosting the "dairy smiles" contest.